Adapted from "The Book of Jewish Food East and West" by Claudia Roden.

 Make the meatballs: grate the remaining onion and mix with minced chicken and chickpea flour.
 Season with salt, pepper and cardamom.
 Knead well with your hands, until it binds together.
 Rub oil on your hands and roll the paste into balls the size of a small walnut.

 Lift the chicken out the soup and drop the balls in.
 Simmer for 20-30 minutes.
 Remove the skin and bones of the chicken, cut the chicken meat into pieces and return to the soup to heat through.
 Serve in bowls over plain rice.

-For a richer chicken stock add 2 stalks of celery (with the leaves) coarsely chopped, 2 large diced carrots, 150 g (5 oz) yellow split peas, previously soaked for an hour.
+Variation: for a richer chicken stock add 2 stalks of celery (with the leaves) coarsely chopped, 2 large diced carrots, 150 g (5 oz) yellow split peas, previously soaked for an hour.

 photo: Eilon Paz ("The Book of New Israeli Food")